“Dr. Mullen is doing impressive work helping the world. He is the

 The key to SAD’s hold on its victims is its uncanny ability to sense vulnerability in the child/adolescent.
 SAD is like the person who comes to dinner and stays indefinitely.
 It feeds off its host’s irrationality.
 It crashes on the couch, surrounded by beer cans drained of hope and potential.
 It monopolizes the bathroom, creating missed opportunities.
 It becomes the predominant fixture in the house.
 After a while, its host not only grows accustomed to having it around but forms a subordinate dependency.

-SAD persons crave the companionship but shun social situations for fear of being found out as unlikeable, stupid, or annoying.
+SAD persons crave companionship but shun social situations for fear of being found out as unlikeable, stupid, or annoying.
 Accordingly, they avoid speaking in public, expressing opinions, or even fraternizing with peers.
 People with SAD are prone to low self-esteem and high self-criticism due to the dysfunction itself, and its causal disruption in natural human development.
-SEE Healthy Philautia and Self-Esteem.

 SAD onset occurs during adolescence and can linger in the system for years or even decades before asserting itself.
 Any number of situations or events trigger the infection.
 The SAD person could have been subject to bullying or a broken home.
 Perhaps parents were overprotective, controlling, or unable to provide emotional validation.
 In some cases, its cause is perceptual.
 A child whose parental quality time is interrupted by a phone call can sense abandonment.
 The SAD person is not accountable for their dysfunction; there is the likelihood no one is intentionally responsible.

 SAD is routinely comorbid with depression and substance abuse.
-Symptom are similar to those of avoidant personality disorder, panic disorder, generalized anxiety disorder, depression, substance abuse, eating disorders, OCD, and schizophrenia.
+Symptoms are similar to those of avoidant personality disorder, panic disorder, generalized anxiety disorder, depression, substance abuse, eating disorders, OCD, and schizophrenia.
 Coupled with the discrepancies and disparity in its definition, epidemiology, assessment, and treatment, SAD is usually misdiagnosed.
-SEE Misdiagnosis

 For over 50 years, cognitive-behavioral therapy has been the go-to treatment for SAD.
 Only recently have experts determined that CBT can be ineffectual unless combined with a broader approach to account for SAD’s complexity and the individual personality.
 A SAD subject subsisting on paranoia sustained by negative self-evaluation is better served by multiple approaches, including those defined as new (third) wave (generation) therapies, developed through client trust, cultural assimilation, and therapeutic innovation.
-CBT, positive psychology, and neural restructuring might serve as the foundational platform for integration.
+CBT, positive psychologies, and proactive neuroplasticity serve as the foundational platform for integration.
 SEE One-Size-Fits-All